Bijikyu/coreCSS/README.md

 To maximize caching and compression when hosting the assets yourself or on a CDN:

 * Set `Cache-Control: public, max-age=31536000` for `core.min.css`, `icons.svg`, and all image files so browsers store them for a year.
+* Set `Cache-Control: no-cache` for HTML files like `index.html` so browsers always fetch updates. <!-- //explains short cache for html pages -->
 * Enable gzip or Brotli compression for these same files.

 Example Nginx snippet (also saved in `deployment/nginx.conf`):